farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

-#Battle of Neighborhoods-The Smart Investor
+#Battle of Neighborhoods-The Smart Investor  <h1> tag
 Finding the best neighborhood of Istanbul to invest in Fastfood